repconnex/docs/source/includes/kiosks/_vending_machine.md

   * Connect the airconsole mini to the PC2ASD board using the USB cable.
   * Mount the airconsole mino under the PC2ASD board using velcro strips.
   * Connect the ethernet cable that was previously run from the airport express to the airconsole mini.

+## Airport Express

+The airport express router connects all of the components within the kiosk and vending machine.
+It needs to be configured with a known subnet and WIFI name.

+1. Open the Airport Utility app.
+2. Edit the airport express router for the kiosk.
+2. Configure DCHP to serve DCHP addresses from `10.0.1.50` to `10.0.1.200`.
+3. Change the WIFI name to `RepconnexKiosk<kiosk_id>`.
+(Example: RepconnexKiosk121)
+4. Change the WIFI password to our known password.

 ## Airconsole Mini

+The airconsole mini acts as an interface between the network and the Upstate board, allowing us to send RS232 commands through the network.

+Out of the box, the airconsole mini is configured with a `196.168` IP address which needs to be changed.

 1. Open Airport Utility and edit the kiosk router.
 2. Under the "Internet" tab, configure DHCP to serve addresses from `192.168.10.50` to `192.168.10.200`.